 Use this topic to understand planning of a multiple-server deployment of the product.

 You can deploy the product components on multiple servers and horizontally scale them to handle the need for managing large volumes of data.
-For more information, see the deployment diagram.
+For more information, see Deployment diagram.

 In a Single-server deployment, one instance of the product can handle the entire process of collecting data, indexing it, and finally making it available for search.
-Single-server deployments can be useful for test and small setups.
-Multiple-server deployment is recommended for medium and large setups whose scaling and sizing requirements exceed the limits of a single server.
-For more information, see Horizontal scaling recommendations.
+Single-server deployments can be useful for nonproduction, small, and medium setups.
+Multiple-server deployment is recommended for large setups whose scaling and sizing requirements exceed the limits of a single server.
+For more information, see Hardware sizing recommendations.